Dear Srijit Mukherji,

 Honestly speaking, the beginning of the film was bumpy.
 While it was good for you to contextualize the film to the modern times, the initial few scenes of the film did not work too well for me.
 In fact the entire character arc of Barun Raha (a rather unusual case of Rudranil Ghosh not making a mark) was somewhat on the verbose gimmicky side, and some of the outlandish dialogues given to him seemed unnecessary.
 But as the chapters of your film started to unfold, things gradually got into their groove.
 Must say that using the chapter format to compartmentalize your story telling was a very effective technique.
 It helped to focus on individual stories, segregate their emotional spaces, and yet keep them interconnected through the common anchors of your film.

 As we gradually warm up to the various characters of the film with this duo, we get a detailed segway into Makaranda Pal and the personal issues he is grappling with.
 I understand your intent to create a character far more grounded here, so that it comes out of the shades of another great actor who had played it earlier, but honestly you could have avoided explicitly stating things like its okay for men to cry, or investing so much time on his backstory.
-It is the most sketchily written sub-track of the film.
-Anjan Dutt, who has been brilliant in both your films last year, hence does not make the same impact here, and the tone of his story unnecessarily tends to go a pitch or two higher than the things happening around him.
+It is the most sketchily written sub-track of the film and is drawn too long.
+Anjan Dutt, who has been very good in both your films last year, hence does not make the same impact here, and the tone of his story unnecessarily tends to go many pitches higher than the things happening around him.
 In fact, the entire build up around Pallavi Chatterjee or Ushashi Chakraborty could have been totally avoided or significantly shortened.

 As your film traversed to the interval point amidst all these ups and downs, I had mildly warmed up.
 Rudra and Sam had taken me along, I was inducted into the world you created, and had seen flashes of some interesting characters in the Sarkars (mother and son), a sharp outspoken hostess, and a host of other troublemakers around them.
 But I was still not wowed and a sense something amiss had started to bother me.
 You of course had your plan charted out, and had saved your best chapters to unravel only post interval to take us off on a very different emotional journey altogether.
 You were about to intimately introduce us to the second most important pillar of your film, the show stopper in her own right, Kamalini Guha.